KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

 Two types of users

--   Search dominant - will look for search bar as sson as they enter a site.
+-   Search dominant - will look for search bar as soon as they enter a site.
--   Link dominant - will browse first, searching only when they've run out of likely links to click or when they have gotten sufficiently frustated by the site.
+-   Link dominant - will browse first, searching only when they've run out of likely links to click or when they have gotten sufficiently frustrated by the site.
 -   Also, the current frame of mind, how much of a hurry they're in, and whether the site appears to have decent browsable navigation affects this decision also.

 Problems with web browsing